RLBigBoys/Puscher-SAC/README.md

 | Action index | Joint            | Torque range |
 | ------------ | ---------------- | ------------ |
 | `0-6`        | Robot joints 1-7 | `[-2, 2] Nm` |

+Where Nm is Newton-meter.
+It is a force that causes rotation.

 -----